AHueya/ahueya.github.io/content/_projects/EcoSense.md

 Describing the project, EcoSense is a Raspberry Pi with connections to a camera and an external watering mechanism.
-The device works by capturing an image of the lawn and taking the average color to determine the state (e.g., green (healthy), yellow (unhealth), etc.).
+The device works by capturing an image of the lawn and taking the average color to determine the state (e.g., green (healthy), yellow (unhealthy), etc.).
 This information is combined with local weather forecast found using ZIP code inputted into Weather Underground’s API to decide if the watering mechanism must be activated.

 Because of the nature of Hackathons, the time to conceptualize, plan, and develop was extremely short.
 Thus, the project